Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Additional simulation results

-In \cref{fig:sim_est_23}, we present results for the comparison between $F^M_{\bm{h}_2}$ and $F^M_{\bm{h}_3}$.
+In \cref{fig:sim_est_23}, we present results for the comparison between $F^M_{h_2}$ and $F^M_{h_3}$.
 For the spatial moderator (\cref{fig:spatial_est_23}), the H\'ajek estimator again performs well when $M = 1$, with minimal bias and empirical coverage rates close to the nominal 0.95 level.
-As $M$ increases, deviations from the true CATE become more apparent near the upper range of the moderator values, particularly for truncated weights.
+As $M$ increases, deviations from the true CATE become more apparent near the upper range of the moderator values.
 In the spatio-temporal moderator case (\cref{fig:st_est_23}), the performance of the H\'ajek estimator remains robust for $M = 1$, with small bias and stable coverage rates.
 For larger $M$, the estimated CATEs continue to closely follow the true CATEs within the shaded region, although small biases appear near the large values of the moderator.
-Similarly to the spatial case, the truncated-weight estimators tend to have slightly larger bias, but higher empirical coverage rates compared to the estimators using true or estimated propensity scores.

 Overall, these additional results demonstrate that the H\'ajek estimator performs consistently well in the different scenarios.
 For both spatial and spatio-temporal moderators, the empirical coverage rates remain close to the nominal 95\% level, especially for small $M$.
 However, as $M$ increases, deviations from the true CATEs become noticeable at higher moderator values, suggesting that longer time series are needed to maintain performance in sparse regions.
-The use of truncated weights leads to slightly higher bias but generally improves coverage, particularly for the spatial moderator.